agatakolohe/TapRoom-Redux/README.md

 - Click on the green "Code" button and copy the repository URL
 - Open your terminal and use the command `git clone https://github.com/agatakolohe/TapRoom.git` into the directory you would like to clone the repository
 - Open in text editor to view code and make changes
+  - Open terminal and navigate to tap-room directory
+  - Use the command `npm install` to download and install all necessary packages for the project to function

 <details>
 <summary>Getting Started with Create React App</summary>